tejaswid/tejaswid.github.io/_pages/cv.md

 Awards and Achievements
 ======
+* Reached the final round of the IROS Open Cloud Robotics Table Organization Challenge, 2020.
 * Best paper award at Advances in Robotics, International Conference of Robotics Society of India, 2013.
+* Cleared the 1st round of Bristol's Basecamp Enterprise competition, 2018-19.
+* Won gold at national level Shotokan Karate competition, 2005.

 Languages
 ======